About WLCVTA

 The proposed East White Lick Creek Conservation Area, an estimated 102 acres, is located inside the Indianapolis International Airport (IAA) property.
 Parcel-1 approximate boundary is north IAA property line, east West Perimeter Road, south Sterling Run, west IAA property line at an estimated 49 acres.
 Parcel-2 approximate boundary is north Sterling Run, east West Perimeter Road, south Tributary East White Lick Creek, west IAA property line at an estimated 53 acres.

-Recent News Coverage
+News Coverage and Updates

 This winter, Plainfield began construction of the 2.3-mile extension to its Vandalia Trail to the east.
 The current activity is along the north side of US-40.